-At his celebration of life, Harvey Cohoon’s friends and family gathered at Duke’s in Huntington Beach, Harvey’s favorite restaurant.
-His closest friends and family regaled with stories about Harvey, like when it came time for a game of Trivial Pursuit, Harvey was the most sought after teammate due to his piercing and profound intellect.
-Harvey’s passing, while it evened the playing field in the local Trivial Pursuit match, illustrates how far this State still has to go in caring for and protecting the elderly.
+Harvey Cohoon’s friends and family gathered to reminisce about Harvey at Duke’s in HB, his favorite restaurant.
+His friends fondly recalled how when it came time for a game of Trivial Pursuit, Harvey was the most popular and fought over a teammate in the room due to his piercing and profound intellect.

 Harvey’s closest friend, Randy, visited Harvey several times while he resided at Victoria Healthcare Center.
 He visited Harvey a day or two after Christmas, and recalls that Harvey was regaining his strength.
 Harvey commented that he felt stronger and was looking forward to leaving Victoria to return home.
 Randy was shocked when he was informed of his best friend’s sudden passing just a few days later.